Dimensionless physics: continuation: Dimensions of quantum fields in curved space

 Expanding the Klein-Gordon equation for scalar $\Phi$ in Eq.(\ref{scalar}) over $1/M$ one obtains the non-relativistic Schr\"odinger action in curved space-time.
 Let us for simplicity consider the space-time independent metric and assume that $g^{0i}=0$.
 Then introducing the Schr\"odinger wave function $\psi$:

 one obtains the Schr\"odinger-type action in the form

 The normalization condition for the wave function $\psi$ is:

 where $\sqrt{\gamma}= \sqrt{-g} \sqrt{-g^{00}}$ is the determinant of the space part of the metric.
-This corresponds to the particle number conservation, see e.g. Eq.(13) in Ref. \cite{Kabel2022}.
+This corresponds to the particle number conservation in the nonrelativistic quantum mechanics, see e.g. Eq.(13) in Ref. \cite{Kabel2022}.

 Since the dimension of this determinant is $[\sqrt{\gamma}\,]=\frac{1}{[L]^3}$, the wave function $\psi$ is dimensionless.
 The dimension $[\psi]=[1]$ can be also obtained directly from Eqs. (\ref{eq:SchroedingerAction}) and (\ref{eq:SchroedingerEq}), since the Lagrangian is dimensionless, $[{\cal L}]=[1]$.
 This is distinct from the conventional Schr\"odinger equation without gravity, where the dimension of the wave function is $[\psi]=[L]^{-3/2}$ (or $[\psi]=[L]^{-(N-1)/2}$ for the $N$ dimensional spacetime).
-Inclusion of gravity in the form of the vacuum crystal tetrads provides the natural zero dimension for the probability amplitude in quantum mechanics, $[\psi]=[1]$, for any spacetime dimension $N$.
+Inclusion of gravity in the form of the vacuum crystal tetrads or in terms of the Diakonov tetrads provides the natural zero dimension for the probability amplitude in quantum mechanics, $[\psi]=[1]$, for any spacetime dimension $N$.

-The same can be obtained using the Dirac bra–ket notations.
+The same result can be obtained using the Dirac bra–ket notations.
 The overlap of the quantum states is naturally dimensionless:

 Then for the wave function

 one obtains Eq.(\ref{eq:PhiPsi}) for normalization: